 Jackie Walorski had a strong conservative stance on social issues.
 She was responsible for opposing the Women’s Health Protection Act.
 She also opposed the Democratic views and movement for abortion, stating it was dangerous and too extreme.

 Until the end, Walorski remained an outspoken Donald Trump supporter.
 She had previously voted against Trump’s impeachment for his role in the January Capitol Hill attack that killed five and injured more than 100 law enforcement officers.

+Potts was driving the Toyota RAV4 when he suddenly moved to the other lane resulting in the devastating accident.
 The accident killed all the occupants in not only the RAV 4 but also the driver in the other vehicle.
 If the accident was an act of negligence, the grieving family members could file claims to recover compensation for their loss.

+Ehline Law and our personal injury attorneys help injured victims and surviving family members pursue legal action against responsible parties for their loss.
 If you suffered injuries in an accident that was not your fault, contact us at (833) LETS-SUE for a free consultation on your case, as you may qualify for compensation.

 Michael Ehline is an inactive U.S. Marine and world-famous legal historian.
 Michael helped draft the Cruise Ship Safety Act and has won some of U.S. history’s largest motorcycle accident settlements.
 Together with his legal team, Michael and the Ehline Law Firm collect damages on behalf of clients.
 We pride ourselves on being available to answer your most pressing and difficult questions 24/7.
 We are proud sponsors of the Paul Ehline Memorial Motorcycle Ride and a Service Disabled Veteran Operated Business.
 (SDVOB.)
 We are ready to fight.

 Go here for More Verdicts and Settlements.